mukhal/deep-learning-papers-notes/papers/elmo.md

 #### Notes

 * The inclusion of the word context in the computation of the word vector will certainly produce more context-aware word representations.
-* The backward direction in language models introduce more power to the model.
+* The backward direction in language models introduces more power into the model.
 * The idea of further fine-tuning the word representation to the specific task by introducing task specific weights that weight each layer representation can be extended to any type of multiple-layer word vectors.
 * Does the power of the vectors increase proportionally to the depth of the language model?
 * The language model was trained to predict the next word.
-However, these predictions (the outputs of the language model) are not used to extract the word vectors at all.
+However, these predictions (the outputs of the language model) are not used to extract the word vectors at all, just the hidden states are used.